 I never knew that dirt could be so magical until I came to the NT!
 Starkly juxtaposed next to the soft greens of the shrubs and gumtrees, this extremely isolated area of Australia is breathtakingly beautiful.
 It’s the perfect destination for people wanting to get outdoors and escape the miserable weather of winter.

 Maui, an island located in the volcanic chain of U.S. state of Hawaii, is a 5-hour flight from California.
 It’s so remote that some tourists wonder if English is spoken or if the U.S. dollar is the currency—yes + yes.
+Despite its remote location, there are tons of luxurious resorts like The Whaler, which offer high end accommodations.
 Maui has a dry side and a wet, lush tropical jungle.
 Most places are reachable within a couple of hours drive from the airport.
 Public transportation is limited, so plan on renting a car.

 I spent 2 weeks on the island on a solo trip and kept myself thoroughly entertained.
 One day I hiked Mt.
 Haleakala.
 The 10,000-foot- high crater mountain contains a desert unto itself.
 The crater is considered one of the places on earth most similar to Mars, and is a wonder to hike through.
 One can even rent a cabin and spend a night inside the crater.
 My last morning in Maui was spent flying off the top via paraglider.
 It’s the largest descent you can take anywhere in the world—it’s ten thousand feet to sea level, and landing on the beach is exciting!